glbala87/ELLA_tool/docs/releasenotes/README.md

 MR !709 Fixes to fetching of testdata
 MR !710 Updated VEP CSQ order in typing
 MR !712 Tesdata submodule
--->
+MR !713 Use submodules in review apps
+MR !714 Tech doc improvements; includes Makefile and testdata changes -->
 - Fixes and improvements to development environment and code base.